-Jean-François Champollion

-Father of Egyptology
+Jean-François Champollion Father of Egyptology

-"I am open to the guidance of Synchronicity - and

-do not let expectations hinder my path."

-....
-Dalai Lama

-Chapter 5

-Returning to my 21st-century reality, after having found the man living in the recesses of my soul, who haunts my earliest dreams, I realize that what we are seeking will find us.
-Carl Jung calls it 'Synchronicity, the un-spoken language of the Universe.' ...Anthony Hopkins, in researching his movie, The Girl from Petrovka, had searched through libraries and book-shops for the out-of-print book but was unsuccessful.
+Returning to my 21st century reality, after having found the man living in the recesses of my soul, who haunted my earliest dreams, I realize that what we are seeking will find us.
+Carl Jung calls it 'Synchronicity, the un-spoken language of the Universe.'
+Anthony Hopkins in researching his movie, The Girl from Petrovka, had searched through libraries and book-shops for the out-of-print book but was unsuccessful.
 While waiting for a train, he found the book left on a bench!